Diamondbacks vs. White Sox Player Props Betting Odds

-Sportsbooks have listed player props for Andrew Vaughn and others when the Arizona Diamondbacks visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.
+Andrew Vaughn and Corbin Carroll are two of the players with prop bets on the table when the Chicago White Sox and the Arizona Diamondbacks meet at Guaranteed Rate Field on Thursday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!